NCAS-CMS/cfdm/docs/source/extensions.rst

    ...
 RaggedIndexedContiguousArray=cfdm.RaggedIndexedContiguousArray,
    ... )

-As all classes are required for the initialization of the new implementation class, this demonstrates explicitly that, in the absence of subclasses of the other classes, the cfdm classes may be used.
+As all classes are required for the initialisation of the new implementation class, this demonstrates explicitly that, in the absence of subclasses of the other classes, the cfdm classes may be used.